yury-fedotov/ticket-to-ride/docs/index.md

 # Overview

-A python package for creating and analyzing arbitrary [Ticket to Ride](https://www.daysofwonder.com/ticket-to-ride/) maps.
+A python package for creating and analyzing arbitrary [Ticket to Ride](https://www.daysofwonder.com/ticket-to-ride/) maps, learning graph theory along the way.

 ## Features